 Emerging young violinist Kyla Matsuura-Miller has enjoyed building a profile as an exciting and versatile addition to all facets of classical music making in Australia.

 Kyla studied with Phillip Taylor and then Michele Walsh at the Queensland Conservatorium.
-At the Con, she was an advanced performance student and was concertmaster of the Symphony Orchestra on many occasions.
-Kyla was also the recipient of the Matilda Jane Aplin and Vada Jeffries Bach prize during this time.
+At the Conservatorium, she was an advanced performance student and was concertmaster of the Symphony Orchestra on many occasions.
+Kyla was also the recipient of the Matilda Jane Aplin and Vada Jeffries Bach prizes during this time.

 Kyla largely attributes her desire to become a professional musician to her association with the Queensland and Australian Youth Orchestras.
-Through AYO Kyla was recipient of the Richard Pollett Memorial Award in 2017.
+Through AYO, Kyla was recipient of the prestigious Richard Pollett Memorial Award in 2017.

-Student Beneficiary Support generously provided by ANAMsyndicate – Elaine Canty AM and Roy Masters AM, Mark Debeljak and Daniel Lehrer, Jan Grant, Ashton Kable and John Howell, Barry and Joan Miskin, Rob Piaggio, Robert Whitehead, Jan Williams, Anonymous (1)
+Student Beneficiary Support generously provided by ANAMsyndicate – Elaine Canty AM, Mark Debeljak and Daniel Lehrer, Jan Grant, Ashton Kable and John Howell, Barry and Joan Miskin, Rob Piaggio, Robert Whitehead, Jan Williams, Anonymous (1)